GursehajHarika/Genergetic/README.md

 ###### What's the problem?

+United Nations: Goal 7
+Ensure access to affordable, reliable, sustainable and modern energy for all.

+Goal 7: Target 7.3
+By 2030, double the global rate of improvement in energy efficiency

+###### How can energy help?

+###### The Idea

 An outlet device and dashboard to improve energy efficiency with Cloud-powered data, education and cost-reduction.

 ## **Long Description**